-As such, we would suggest reading our in-depth guide on How to Buy and Invest in Shares in the UK.
+As such, we would suggest reading our in-depth guide on how to buy shares in the UK.
 Within it, we’ll show you what you need to do to get your stock portfolio set up today.
 We’ll also show you what you need to look out for in a broker, as well as how to navigate your way through the Wild West of investment-related jargon.

 Table of Contents

 Don’t have time to read our guide in full?
-If so, follow the 3 steps outlined below to get your hands on some UK shares in a matter on minutes.
+If so, follow the 3 steps outlined below to learn how to buy UK shares in a matter of minutes.